 UV Light Purifiers

-Many households install an ultraviolet purifier to treat water at a microscopic level.
-These systems expose water to shortwave ultraviolet light, penetrating microbial cell walls and disrupting the DNA of organisms like bacteria and viruses.
+Many households install ultraviolet purifiers to treat water at a microscopic level.
+These systems expose water to shortwave ultraviolet light, which penetrates microbial cell walls and disrupts the DNA of organisms like bacteria and viruses.

-With their DNA damaged and unable to reproduce, these microbes are rendered effectively harmless.
+These microbes are harmless, as their DNA is damaged and unable to reproduce.
 UV light purification is a chemical-free method for disinfecting water.

 How Carbon Filters Purify Water